 All of our products are EPA-registered.

 Absolutely.
-Specific options may vary by location but in general, we offer two options for customers who would like an all-natural solution.
+Specific options may vary by location but in general, we offer two options for customers who would like a natural solution.
 Our first option consists of garlic and only repels mosquitoes; it does not eliminate them.
-The second option consists of a blend of essential oils and will eliminate mosquitoes on contact, but becomes a repellent once dry.
-Both of these all-natural services need to be applied more often to be effective, typically every 14 days.
-Please know that these solutions will leave either a strong garlic or mixture of essential oils odor in your yard for one to two hours after application.
+This application is made every two weeks.
+The second option consists of a blend of essential oils and will eliminate mosquitoes on contact and then becomes a repellent once dry.
+These solutions can leave either a strong garlic or mixture of essential oils odor in your yard for one to two hours after application.

 Does anyone need to be home when the yard is treated?
 How will I know if the treatment was done if I’m not home?